How To Use QuickBooks

 7. Click on Save not 'Save and Print' (that is for when you are paying by cheque).

 8. If you want to record the EFT number or other bank reference number and didn't do it during step four, here's what you can do: (i) select Transactions > Chart of Accounts. (ii) Find the bank account for the bill payment and click on 'Account History' found on the right side. (iii) Find the transaction in the register (type will equal 'Bill Payment'). (iv) Enter the bank reference number in 'Ref No." field.
-Remember to cave the change.
+Remember to save the change.

 2. (i) How To Record An Expense